-- 6. Windows will then open a 'Play to' / 'Cast to Device' window showing the track or tracks to be played.
-Your computer will then take control of your radio.
-Your radio will enter the Digital Media Renderer mode (DMR) and after a few seconds the radio will start playing.
-The display on the radio will show that is it in DMR mode. - 7.
-While the radio is playing in DMR mode you can use the controls in the 'Play to' / 'Cast to Device' window on your computer to skip tracks, fast-forward or rewind, to pause or restart, and to change the volume on the radio.

-You may also use the controls on your radio to adjust volume, display track information (press the Info button) or to change operating mode.
-It is not possible to skip tracks or pause playback using the radio's controls while it is in DMR mode.

-- 8. While playing, you may select additional content within Windows and again use the 'Play to' / 'Cast to Device' function (see steps 3 - 5).
-The additional tracks will be added to the playlist in the current 'Play to' / 'Cast to Device' window.
-You may also delete or change the order of tracks within the 'Play to' / 'Cast to Device' window. - 9.
-When you wish to exit DMR mode, simply either switch off your radio or press the mode button to select a different operating mode.
+- 6. Windows will then open a 'Play to' window showing the track or tracks to be played.
+Your computer will then take control of your sound system.
+Your radio will enter the Digital Media Renderer mode (DMR) and after a few seconds the sound system will start playing.
+The display on the sound system will show that is it in DMR mode. - While the sound system is playing in DMR mode you can use the controls in the 'Play to' window on your computer to skip tracks, fast-forward or rewind, to pause or restart, and to change the volume on the sound system. - You may also use the controls on your sound system to adjust volume, display track information (press the Info button) or to change operating mode.
+It is not possible to skip tracks or pause playback using the sound system's controls while it is in DMR mode. - 8.
+While playing, you may select additional content within Windows and again use the 'Play to' function (see steps 3 5).
+The additional tracks will be added to the playlist in the current 'Play to' window.
+You may also delete or change the order of tracks within the 'Play to' window. - When you wish to exit DMR mode, simply either switch off your sound system or press the mode button to select a different operating mode.

-Don't forget that in order to reselect the DMR mode and to be able to use 'Play to' / 'Cast to Device' from Windows you must first ensure that your radio has an active connection to your network (see steps 1 and 2 above).
+Don't forget that in order to reselect the DMR mode and to be able to use 'Play to' from Windows you must first ensure that your sound system has an active connection to your network (see steps 1 and 2 above).

-Note: Some Windows security software can prevent correct operation of the 'Play to' / 'Cast to Device' function.
-Such software may have updates or configuration options which will permit 'Play to' / 'Cast to Device' to operate correctly - please consult your anti-virus software supplier.
-The 'Play to' / 'Cast to Device' function in Windows 7, 8, 8.1 and 10 has been tested successfully with the Stream 217 radio when using Microsoft's own security software without problems.
+Note: Some Windows security software can prevent correct operation of the 'Play to' function.
+Such software may have updates or configuration options which will permit 'Play to' to operate correctly - please consult your anti-virus software supplier.
+The 'Play to' function in Windows 7 and 8 has been tested successfully with the Stream 93i sound system when using Microsoft's own security software without problems (Microsoft Security Essentials for Windows 7, Windows Defender for Windows 8 / 8.1).